 Goals - specify the major direction of the organization and link the mission to organizational action.
-Unlike mission, objectives are clear, measurable, and quantitative.

-Strategy Formulation - answers the questions: "What business we are in?"
+Strategy Formulation - answers the questions: "What business are we in?"
 "What business should we be in?"
 "How are we going to compete?"
 Strategy formulation consists of two interrelated activities:

 - 1. Development of vision, mission, values and goals (directional strategies) which set the broadest direction for the organization, and - 2.
-Development of the adaptive, market entry, and positioning strategies, and the writing of the strategic plan.
+Development of the adaptive, market entry, and competitive strategies, and the writing of the strategic plan.

-Strategy Implementation - development of value adding service delivery and support strategies and unit action plans.
+Planning the Implementation - development of specific activities to carry out value adding service delivery and support strategies.
 Service delivery strategies include pre-service, point of service, and after-service strategies.
 Support areas include culture, structure, and strategic resources.
-Unit action plans are developed for each organizational unit and are made up of unit objectives, activities to achieve the objectives, timelines, and budgets.
+Action plans are developed for each organizational unit and are made up of objectives, activities to achieve the objectives, timelines, and budgets as well as controls to monitor and modify the objectives' basedon accomplishments.